LeifChristian/ReactFileManager/README.md

 # Simple React File Manager/Text Editor with CRUD functionality.

+This is basically a React Text editor/file manager.

 Files parsed come from the directory: client/src/filesToParse

 A list of all files in the directory is displayed.

 Clicking on a file will open an editor where you can:

- 1. edit the text of a file.
+ 1. Edit the text of a file.
- 2. rename a file
+ 2. Rename a file
- 3. delete a file
+ 3. Delete a file

- the + button creates a new file.
+ The + button creates a new file.

  That's pretty much it!